BioJulia/PopGen.jl/docs/io/baypass.md

 ```
 baypass(data::PopData; filename::Union{String, Nothing} = nothing)
 ```
 Convert a `PopData` object into a Baypass-format matrix.
-The required input format for the Baypass software requires biallelic data.
+The input format for the Baypass software requires biallelic data.
 By default, it returns just the Baypass-format matrix; use the keyword argument `filename` to specify a file to write the matrix to.
 This function **does not perform a Baypass analysis**, but instead creates the input matrix necessary for it.